simonmichael/hledger_site/src/index.md

 This helps reports show the right accounts.
 It also sets their preferred [display order](hledger.md#account-display-order).

-If you want more error checking, declare all account names, not just the top-level ones:
+If you'd like more error checking, declare all account names, not just the top-level ones:

 ```journal